Tag

 Image used with permission by copyright holder

-Ever switch on to browse your Mac late at night, only to get your eyes blasted by a bright white website that doesn’t have its own dark version?
+Ever switch on Dark Mode to browse your Mac late at night, only to get your eyes blasted by a bright white website that doesn’t have its own dark version?
 We’ve all been there, but there’s no need to suffer bleeding retinas in silence.
 Instead, get Noir.

 This clever little app forces websites to use a dark color scheme if you have Dark Mode enabled.
 If they don’t have one of their own, Noir reskins the website with a darkened, tasteful new look that fits in perfectly with each site’s own style.
 It’s customizable, too, and you can choose which theme Noir uses from a range of options — or create your own.
 You can even set site-specific rules.